 The IRB will conduct post-approval monitoring visits for selected studies.
 This means that we will schedule a time with you to review your study processes and files.
-Originally slated to begin in fall 2017, implementation of the post-approval monitoring was delayed.
-However, we are on track to begin in the spring 2018 semester.

 The purpose is to verify that the IRB-approved protocol is being followed, which in turn ensures that human subjects are protected.
 These reviews will also help us identify areas where we can improve our IRB processes, guidance, and training.